 There are few things more imposing for a team than being down three games to one in a seven-game series, but it can also be freeing.
 Once a club is backed into that corner, the pressure's off; either it wins three games in a row or it tips its cap and goes home for a long winter.

-The odds are against slow starters like the Dodgers: Through 2017, only 13 teams out of 84 had come back to win a best-of-seven series after dropping three of the first four contests.
+The odds are against slow starters: Through the 2019 League Championship Series, only 13 teams out of 87 had come back to win a best-of-seven series after dropping three of the first four contests.
 Here's a look at each of those 13 "miracle" clubs and how they came all the way back to win.

 2016 World Series: Cubs over Indians

-Kristopher Bryant, as he did throughout the 2016 postseason, came up clutch with a homer to wake up the Wrigley Field crowd in Game 5, and Addison Russell's grand slam in Game 6 sent the series to a decisive winner-take-all.
-Then, in one of the most memorable Fall Classic contests ever, the Cubs withstood Rajai Davis' dramatic two-run homer off Albertin Chapman -- and a momentous rain delay -- to pull ahead on Benjamin Zobrist's 10th-inning RBI double.
+Kris Bryant, as he did throughout the 2016 postseason, came up clutch with a homer to wake up the Wrigley Field crowd in Game 5, and Addison Russell's grand slam in Game 6 sent the series to a decisive winner-take-all Game 7.
+Then, in one of the most memorable Fall Classic contests ever, the Cubs withstood Rajai Davis' dramatic two-run homer off Aroldis Chapman -- and a momentous rain delay -- to pull ahead on Ben Zobrist's 10th-inning RBI double.
 Mike Montgomery closed out the bottom half, and the "Curse of the Billy Goat" was finally over.

 2012 National League Championship Series: Giants over Cardinals